revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-19.How to check the given file exists or not?
+19.How to check whether the given file exists or not?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer</b></summary>

 > Use the `os.path.isfile('file_path')` function to see whether a file exists.
-Pass the file name or file path to the current perform as associate degree argument.
+Pass the file name or file path to the current to perform as associate degree argument.
 This returns True if a file is present in the given path.
 Otherwise, it returns False.

 </details>